Lightweight Full-Convolutional Siamese Tracker: LightFC

 \subsection{Backbone}

 A lightweight and efficient backbone is essential for improving the performance of a lightweight tracking pipeline. \cite{LightTrack} and \cite{OSTrack} demonstrate the effectiveness of using a pretrained backbone to improve the tracker’s performance.
-Therefore, we conduct a comprehensive performance analysis of current pretrained lightweight backbones in our tracking pipeline to select the most suitable one.
-For more information, refer to Section 4.3.1.
-Due to the best performance of MobileNetV2 \cite{MobilNetV2}, it is chosen as our baseline.
-The stride of the output feature map of the backbone is set to 16.
-The output features have 96 channels.
+Therefore, this paper conducts a comprehensive performance analysis of current pretrained lightweight backbones in LightFC’s tracking pipeline to select the most suitable one.
+Refer to Section \ref{sec:subsection4.3.1}.Mobilentv2 \cite{MobilNetV2} and TinyViT \cite{tinyvit} are selected as baselines because they exhibit the best performance in convolutional and transformer backbone networks, respectively.
+The input of backbone is a pair of images, namely, the template image $z\in R^{3\times H_{z}\times W_{z}}$ and the search area images $x\in R^{3\times H_{x}\times W_{x}}$.
+Then they are fed into the backbone to extract features $z_{f}\in R^{3\times H_{zf}\times W_{zf}}$ and $x_{f}\in R^{3\times H_{xf}\times W_{xf}}$, where $H_{if}, W_{if}=H_{i}/S, W_{i}/S, i\in (z,x)$, $C=96$ is output channel, $S=16$ is stride.